sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting-sensu.md

 {{hilight shell }}2018-06-11 15:31:03.515 [info] <0.1540.0> TLS server: In state certify at ssl_handshake.erl:1289 generated SERVER ALERT: Fatal - Handshake Failure - {bad_cert,invalid_ext_key_usage}{{ /highlight }}

-_NOTE: We'll presume that if you've gone through our SSL guide, that you're using the [SSL tool][] to generate the certificates used in your deployment.
+_NOTE: We'll presume that if you've gone through our SSL guide, that you're using the [SSL tool][8] to generate the certificates used in your deployment.
 If not, this is not a problem, as the commands we'll use for troubleshooting this particular scenario will prove useful no matter how your cert and key pairs are generated._

 Let's start off by manually verifying our certificate and key pairs.
 Sensu's SSL tool will place the certs/keys in the following directory: